vladdani/rock-paper-scissors/README.md

 # rock-paper-scissors
-My text exercise to code a RPS game using HTML, CSS, and JS.
+My test exercise to code a RPS game using HTML, CSS, and JS.

 Mastering JS with Eloquent Javascript, WhatsDev Youtube channel and Zero To Mastery Course.